spondonsarma/ALF_2.5_Personal/README.md

 ## CONFIGURATION FOR COMPILATION ##
-See set_env.sh
+Edit ** set_env.sh **   to provide compiler information and flags as well as  location of Lapack and Blas.

-## FILES AND DIRECTORIES
+## FILES AND DIRECTORIES ##

 **Libraries**    Libraries.
 Once that the environment is set in the file set_env.sh  the Libraries can be compiled with the **make** command.

 **Prog**   Main program and subroutines.
 The command **make Examples** will  generate the **Examples.out** executable.

 **Analysis** Analysis programs.
-The command **make** will generate three executables required to analyze scale, equal time and time displaced observables.
+The command **make** will generate three executables required  for the error analysis  of scalar, equal time and time displaced observables.

 **Start**   This directory contain the files required to start a run.
-In particular it contains the parameter file   that specifies the model and lattice.
+In particular it contains the parameter file   that specifies the model the lattice and various   parameters for the Monte Carlo run and  error analysis.

 **Examples** This directory provides a set of short example runs.

-**Documentation**  Here we have included an extensive documentation, in the file ALF-05.pdf
+**Documentation**  We have included in the file ALF-05.pdf an extensive documentation,

 ## TESTING ##
 We have about 30 tests that test various parts of the program in the folder testsuite.